 At any one time during his work on location with 3 foot 7 Ltd filming The Hobbit Trilogy, Connon managed a team of up to 50 people across both film crews.
 He looked after the entire process including all the ensuing permissions and logistics required of any locations department on a film production.

 The crew spent 10 weeks on the road filming in 40 different locations throughout the North and South islands.
-Both films - The Hobbit: An Unexpected Journey and The Hobbit: There and Back Again - were shot simultaneously.
+The Hobbit Trilogy was shot simultaneously.

 It was a major operation with temporary roads constructed through private farmland for the fleet of trucks and vehicles to gain access.
 Marquees sprang up as each location became a temporary village to cater for cast and crew during filming.